Zhang Mingjie

 Zhang Mingjie (张明杰; born September 1966) is a Chinese structural biologist.
 He is Kerry Holdings Professor of Science and the Chair Professor of Biochemistry in the Department of Biochemistry at Hong Kong University of Science and Technology (HKUST).
-He was an overseas assessor of the Chinese Academy of Science.
+He was an overseas assessor of the Chinese Academy of Sciences.
 His research is focusing on molecular mechanisms of organization and regulation of neuronal signaling complexes and machineries in controlling cell polarity by using protein crystallography and NMR spectroscopy.
 In 2006, his structural and biochemical studies in signal transduction complex organization was rewarded for the State Natural Science Award (Second Prize), which is one of the most important national awards of science in China.

 Biography

 Zhang was born in Ningbo, Zhejiang in September 1966, when the Cultural Revolution broke out.
-He obtained his B.Sc. in Chemistry from Fudan University in 1988 and earned his Ph.D. in Biochemistry from University of Calgary in 1993.
+He obtained his B.Sc. in chemistry from Fudan University in 1988 and earned his Ph.D. in biochemistry from University of Calgary in 1993.
 On December 4, 2020, he was recruited as dean of the newly founded College of Life Science, Southern University of Science and Technology.